 Before you reset it back to its factory standards, sync your Fitbit with the app to save any data from the device before erasing it.

 Once the sync completes, reset your device.
-Again, the way you reset depends on the model, but it usually is in the Settings app > About settings.
+Again, how you reset depends on the model, but it is usually in the Settings app > About settings.
 See this article to learn the steps to reset your Fitbit by model: Need to restart or reset your Fitbit?
 Learn the steps.

 When you reset, it removes and clears all your personal data from the device only, not your Fitbit account.